clzirbel/GroupActivityProofCourse/README.md

 The activities are designed so that they can be handed out to a group of students who work on them individually and as a group while the instructor circulates among them answering questions and checking progress.
 The activities are intended to be self contained and to require no introduction in a lecture.
 The inspiration for these activities is the POGIL project, but the materials here have not been evaluated by that project.

 The first (and only) time the course was taught at Bowling Green State University, the textbook Reading, Writing, and Proving: A Closer Look at Mathematics, 2011, by Ulrich Daepp and Pamela Gorkin was used, and this worked well.
 The students read the textbook on their own but had to present their notebook with their reading notes and solutions to a few exercises.
+At the end of the file proofcourse.pdf, you will find the reading assignments that I gave to students for this textbook.
 Some of the activities were timed to fit well with what the students had just read, while others were developed more independently.
-Thus, the materials can be used with or without this particular textbook.